ValokAsura/WindowerAddons/QuickTrade/readme.md

 * UNTESTED - Salvage Plans: Trade with Mrohk Sahjuuli in Aht Urhgan Whitegate to store your plans.
 * UNTESTED - Soul Plates: Trade with Sanraku in Aht Urhgan Whitegate in exchange for Zeni.
 	* Currently set to trade only 1 at a time.
 This can be changed if needed.
-* UNTESTED - Ancient Beastcoins: Trade with Sagheera in Port Jeuno.
 * UNTESTED - Befouled Water: Trade to an Odyssean Passage.